c-hudson/mec/README.md

             )]

    o  Some commands will be indented in a way that I think is more
          readable.
-Commands currently with special formating are:
+Commands currently with special formatting are:
          @switch/@select, @dolist, &, @while, think, and @pemit

       Example with @dolist:        [return added in example for readability]